purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/linear-regression.md

 Taking the derivatives of both the slope and the intercepts tells us where the optimal values are for the best fit.

 <img src="optimal_value.png" width="400" height="350" alt="optimal_value">
 No one ever solves this problem by hand, this is done on a computer.
-This is done on a computer, so for most people, it is not essential to know how to take these derivatives.
+So for most people, it is not essential to know how to take these derivatives.

 Big important concept:
 We want to minimize the square of the distance between the observed values and the line.
 <img src="big_important_concept1.png" width="400" height="350" alt="big_important_concept1">

 We do this by taking the derivative and finding where it is equal to 0.
 The final line minimizes the sums of squares(it gives the “least squares”) between it and the real data.
-In this case, the line is defined by the following equation y = 0.77*x + 0.66.
+In this case, the line is defined by the following equation $y = 0.77*x + 0.66$.
 <img src="big_important_concept2.png" width="400" height="350" alt="big_important_concept2">
 <img src="big_important_concept22.png" width="400" height="350" alt="big_important_concept22">